michaelcale/books/books/go/0070-arrays/010-creating-arrays.md

+---
 Title: Creating arrays
 Id: 1295
 Score: 2
-Body:
+---
 An array in go is an ordered collection of same types elements.
 The basic notation to represent arrays is to use `[]` with the variable name.

 Creating a new array looks like `var array = [size]Type`, replacing `size` by a number (for example `42` to specify it will be a list of 42 elements), and replacing `Type` by the type of the elements the array can contains (for example `int` or `string`)